New York City’s historic flower district

-On the morning of our visit, deliverymen were rapidly unloading bundles of cut flowers and tropical houseplants from trucks and rolling plant racks into position in front of the various wholesale establishments.
-While we circumnavigated around colorful flats of plants, a steady stream of white vans, emblazoned with the logos of area nurseries, pulled up alongside us to double-park on the already congested street.
+On the morning of our visit, deliverymen were rapidly unloading boxes of flora and fauna, placing them on racks and positioning them in front of the various wholesale establishments.
+A steady stream of delivery trucks, emblazoned with nursery logos, pulled up alongside us to double-park on the already congested street.

-Although we had arrived at 9:30 am, the real action begins around 5.
-That’s when designers, florists and other professionals start appearing to select from the day’s first deliveries.
-Many have developed special relationships with wholesale establishments over the years who regularly supply them with rare and unusual specimens.
+We had arrived at 9:30 am, but the real action starts around 5.
+That’s when designers, florists and other professionals start arriving to choose from the day’s first deliveries.
+Many have developed special relationships with wholesalers over the years who supply them with rare and exotic specimens.

-A peek into International Garden Inc. is a journey back to the early 20th century.
-Its white tiled walls with black banding, old fashioned lettering and wall-mounted staghorn ferns add to the old-time charm, providing a glimpse into what the New York City flower district might have looked like in its heyday.
-We observed a number of professionals standing lost in thought before tables stocked high with tropical foliage while elsewhere designers provided direction to staff as they rapidly assembled arrangements.
+A peek into International Garden Inc. transported us back to the early 20th century.
+The shop’s floor-to-ceiling white tiles, old fashioned lettering and wall-mounted ferns offer a glimpse into what the New York City flower district might have looked like in its heyday.
+We watched as professionals made their selections from tables stocked high with tropical foliage.
+Elsewhere, designers gave direction to staff as they rapidly assembled floral arrangements.

-As we walked through the market, towering palms, clipped yews and upright box temporarily muffled the sounds of the city.
-In front of one store we stopped to admire the wide variety of spring-flowering branches including cherry, forsythia and pussy willows wrapped tightly in bundles.
-Leaning closely together, the stacked packages were almost as tall as we were.
+As we toured the market, the dense greenery temporarily muffled the sounds of the city.
+In front of one store we stopped to admire the wide variety of spring-flowering branches including cherry, forsythia and pussy willows.
+Wrapped tightly in bundles, the upright packages were almost as tall as we were.

-While the 5 am crowd is strictly composed of professional designers and florists, by mid morning when the market opens to the general public, the sidewalks are teeming with everyday people.
+While the 5 am crowd is strictly made up of designers and florists, by mid morning the sidewalks are teeming with everyday people.
 The atmosphere is bustling and sociable, with lots of interaction between buyers and sellers.
-This is partly due to the fact that none of the plants are priced, which makes it necessary to approach their owners to bargain.
+This is partly due to the fact that none of the plants are priced, making it necessary to approach their owners to bargain.

 Caribbean Cuts, located at 120 West 28th, specializes in unusual tropical flowers and foliage from Puerto Rico.
 The store’s impressive merchandise includes gigantic elephant ears, eucalyptus and palm fronds as well as exotic florals.
 Now in its 12th year, Caribbean Cuts grows all its own plants on farms it owns in the Caribbean.